 Under the Old Covenant, the Israelites were circumcised only once – this is because a second time is not possible.
 New covenant circumcision is no different in that spiritual circumcision (baptism with the Holy Spirit) happens only once – the rejection of sin and Satan's way happens only once.
 Thereafter, we are viewed as a righteous new creation by God and are commanded to live His way of life for the rest of our days – which life is depicted by the command to eat unleavened bread for the full seven days of the festival (see below, what we can and cannot eat during the Feast of Unleavened Bread).
 While rejection of Satan's way happens only once, committing sin less and less is a process and happens naturally as a result of living God’s way of life – committing sin less is NOT done through searching for sin in our lives and concentrating on no longer committing sin.
 The more we live God’s way, growing towards the stature and fullness of Christ, the more we put sin away simply because there is less room for it to exist.
 Our lives, as depicted by the seven days of the Feast of Unleavened Bread, are not about putting sin out of our lives; our lives are about concentrating on living God’s way – symbolized by eating unleavened bread every day of this seven-day Feast.

-This striving to live God’s way is to be a lifelong commitment; succeeding in living God's way does not happen overnight.
+This striving to live God’s way is to be a lifelong commitment; succeeding in living God's way does not happen overnight, it shall not happen while we are still human and will continue to be a goal even after ascension.

 “…Jesus replied: ‘Love the Lord your God with all your heart and with all your soul and with all your mind’…” [NIV]